waldur/waldur-docs/docs/developer-guide/mixins.md

 **Description:**
 Mixin to provide child-parent relationships.

-Each related model can provide list of its parents.
+Each related model can provide list of its parents through the get_parents() method.
+Used for hierarchical data structures where objects have parent-child relationships.

 ### DescribableMixin